 In an inpatient addiction treatment facility, there are no distractions.
 The entire focus is on the well-being and recovery of the individual with the addiction.
 The staff will get to know the person very well as he lives under their care.
 Unlike outpatient programs where the person may see the professional once or twice a week, in an inpatient setting, the person is seen by professional staff around the clock.
 The treatment approach is fine-tuned to address the most critical need.

 There is a sense of community in a residential addiction treatment program.
 The person will be around people who are going through the same struggles.
 That provides a level of support that cannot be replaced by anything else.
 The sense of mutual understanding of the struggle is very powerful.
 Each resident is able to learn from each other, share successes as well as failures, and gain a level of friendship that will help make the recovery process a less lonely experience.
 Life-long friendships can sometimes be formed from such a group setting that can provide lifetime benefits.

-There are many choices in treatment programs.
+There are many addiction treatment options out there.
 The advantages of using an inpatient treatment program are numerous.
 The individual will be under the best of professional care in all dimensions, whether the need is emotional or physical.
 If you or someone you love are struggling with a substance addiction, and you want the addiction to stop once and for all, contact a reputable inpatient treatment center.
 A new start in life is just around the corner.
 This will be the best decision that you will ever make for yourself or for your loved one.